Our History

 Additionally, the Faculty of Philosophy has remembered its historical ties with the Jagiellonian University.
 In 2008, the Pontifical University of John Paul II and the Jagiellonian University founded the Copernicus Center for Interdisciplinary Studies.
 The founder and managing director is Rev. Michał Heller, who donated the money he received from the Templeton Prize to the activities undertaken at the junction between philosophy, science and faith.

 Our university works to foster learning among its students.
 The student body has assumed an international character over the years.
 In 2017, the Faculty of Philosophy started offering studies in English with its PhD program.
-In 2019, this was expanded to an MA in English.
+In 2019, thanks to the financial support from EU via the project named Skonsolidowany Plan Rozwoju UPJPII (POWR.03.05.00-00-Z104/17-00) we opened the first edition of MA studies in Philosophy conducted entirely in English: "Philosophy in English".
 And from 2020, we began teaching Psychology.
+In the year 2021 the program "Philosophy in English" was modified and received a new name: "Philosophy, Ethics and Religion".
 Our offers are ever expanding, and we encourage you to consider beginning your own academic adventure with us!